300-Series Stainless Steel - Excellent Corrosion Resistance

 Which grades of the 300 series stainless steel do we carry?

-In addition to the most commonly used 18/10 (304) with a chromium content of 18 % and 8 % nickel, there are other stainless steel in the 300 series we carry in our portfolio.
+In addition to the most commonly used 18/10 (304) with a chromium content of 18 % and 8 % nickel, there are other stainless steels in the 300 series we carry in our portfolio.

 Please find them in the 300-series table below with the level of corrosion resistance (1 low, 6 high), application examples and chromium and nickel content.